lieszkol/november-gallery/README.md

 	 - **Popup Lightbox** for galleries that can be opened from a link or button on your page, with several available styles (wide, compact)
 	 - **Video Gallery** for...videos, again, with several "styles" available (thumbs / titles + subtitles / titles only)
 	 - **Image List Only** if you want to handle the display of the images yourself and only need a list of image objects
-	 - **Gallery Hub**
+	 - **Gallery Hub** to generate a page with links to all (or only some) of your galleries
  - Set which folder of images to display in the component configuration panel OR pass it dynamically as a page-variable OR set it in your RainLab blog entry
  - Responsive/touch enabled/skinnable/themable/gallery buttons/keyboard control etc.

 ### Limitations / ToDo:

  - [ ] Improve handling of videos uploaded to the site
- - [ ] Expand docs with example for "dynamic" gallery via path variables
  - [ ] Add alternative lightbox/carousel gallery script support
  - [ ] Support titles & captions embedded into the image files, or in sidecar files (with support for multiple languages) (titles & captions are only supported when uploading through the backend "Gallery" page)
- - [ ] Cache image data in database instead of reading it all in from the filesystem every time
+ - [ ] ~~Cache image data in database instead of reading it all in from the filesystem every time~~ → now that the back-end gallery page is available,

 # Deployment, Installation & Usage